 Jolk followed the outstretched arm, and cursed.
 “How the blood are they doing that?”

-A narrow ship was approaching the edge of the ice that now rimmed Merolate’s bay.
+Just becoming visible in the dazzling sunlight reflecting off of everyone snow and ice encrusted surface, a narrow ship was approaching the edge of the ice that now rimmed Merolate’s bay.
 A single, tall mast towered into the brilliant sky, gray sails hanging limp from it, and there was no sign of oars, but the ship was moving fast enough to leave a significant, foamy wake behind, back out towards the open ocean.
-As the prow of the ship reached the ice, a distant crunching noise filtered towards the two watchmen, who watched in shock as the ship slowly pulled itself out of the water and onto the ice, and continued moving, gliding as if on skates across the ice towards the docks, its hull bare and gray, balancing on a double keel.
-Bits of ice and snow skittered to either side as if seeking to flee the approaching vessel as it came slowly onward, appearing much larger than it really was, since it was entirely out of the water.
+As the prow of the ship reached the ice, a distant crunching noise filtered towards the two watchmen, who watched in shock as the ship slowly pulled itself out of the water and onto the ice, and continued moving, gliding as if on skates across the ice towards the docks, its hull bare and dark, balancing on a double keel.
+Bits of ice and snow skittered to either side as if seeking to flee the approaching vessel as it came slowly onward, apparently dwarfing the other vessels still tied up at the docks, though in truth it was likely smaller.

 Jolk yanked on Feber’s arm.
 “Don’t just stand there gawking!
 Go alert the dock master.
 We’ve got a ship inbound!”

-Training overcame the bizarre circumstances, and muscle memory guided Feber to begin the docking procedures, more sailors rushing out to assist with the preparations for the incoming ship, although their work was punctuated by long, uncertain stares at the incoming vessel.
+Training broke though the shock of watching a ship apparently skid across ice, and muscle memory guided Feber to begin the docking procedures, more sailors rushing out to assist with the preparations for the incoming ship, although their work was punctuated by long, uncertain stares at the incoming vessel.
 It was flying a flag, but it was not a banner with which any of them were familiar.
 Whoever sailed that vessel, they weren’t from Lufilna.

 Still moving under no visible form of propulsion, the unknown ship came up alongside the prepared dock, swinging about and coming to a stop with hardly a shudder, just bumping against Merolate’s docks.
 A ladder was lowered from the ship’s deck, spiked feet crunching through the layer of snow and ice on the dock to thud into the wood below, and a moment later a figure appeared at the top, nothing but a vaguely human dark smudge against the pale sky.
 The figure began to descend the ladder, and two others followed.
 Reaching the dock, the leader stepped off the ladder and turned around to face the sailors and city watchmen who had gathered.